ungive/discord-music-presence/PRIVACY.md

 Any updates are placed into this file in this repository.
 The last update to this policy is stated below.

-Last updated on 15 September 2025.
+Last updated on 18 December 2025.
 This does not include changes to the scope of this privacy policy.

 ## Contact details